webqit/port-plus/README.md

 const port = new SocketPort(ws);
 ```

-In Node.js too you can do:
+On a WebSocket server, for example, you can do:

 ```js
 const wss = new WebSocketServer({ server });